 Misconception #2: It’s Too Hard.

-- They stay longer due to increased camraderie*
+- They stay at their companies longer due to increased camraderie*

-- Live happier and healthier, making them more productive*
+- They live happier and healthier lives, making them more productive*

-- Become advocates for the organization and its mission
+- They become advocates for the organization and its mission

 So, we'd urge you not consider it a hardship, but rather an investment.
-Any time you invest in your company, you should weigh the short-term and long-term benefits against the costs including time, energy and money.
-Hard work typically pays off, and in the case of volunteer programs, that's a fact.
+Any time you invest in your company, you should weigh the short-term and long-term benefits against the costs including time, energy, and money.
+Hard work typically pays off.
+In the case of volunteer programs, that's a fact.

 In order to alleviate the cost and stress created via these two common misconceptions, there's Give2Get.
 Having over 20 years of experience designing and implementing effective and impactful volunteer-based initiatives, we work with meeting planners, corporate HR teams, and nonprofit partners to execute creative and turnkey solutions.

 Our programs are designed around our clients' goals, be they for employees, attendees, or customers.
 We have no appetite for inefficient work, and always leave our nonprofit partners 100% satisfied.
 We guarantee that your employees or meeting/event attendees will have a great time, too.
 Now, let's get to work...